Editor's Note: This post was originally published in April 2021 and has been updated for accuracy and comprehensiveness.

 Plus, at the end of this post is a FREE downloadable guide that will teach you the fast and easy way to get started in federal contracting.

 Registration in SAM

 Federal contracts are funded by the American taxpayer.
-With that in mind, there's a lot of accountability needed for how this money is spent and to whom it's being spent on.
+With that in mind, there's a lot of accountability needed for how this money is spent and on whom it's being spent.

 To keep track of all of its vendors, all federal contractors are required to register in the System for Award Management, commonly known as SAM.

 SAM is a database containing information on all businesses working with the federal government with information such as location, small business status, business type (determined by their North American Industry Classification System or NAICS code), and much more.